Conde McGinley: Common Sense

-McGinley moved to New Jersey in 1929, opening a chain of restaurants along the shore.
-During World War II, he worked as an inspector in a defense plant.
 In 1946, he began editing a weekly paper in Newark, New Jersey, called variously Think, The Think and Think Weekly.
 By June 1947, it was issued as Common Sense.
 In November 1947, the headquarters were transferred to Union Township, Union County, New Jersey.
 The paper became semi-monthly in 1948.

-Although the first issues were anti-Communist, it later developed into a mostly anti-Semitic broadsheet, produced by himself, with his son and daughter-in-law.
+Although the first issues were anti-Communist, it later developed into a mostly antisemitic broadsheet, produced by himself, with his son and daughter-in-law.
 Around 1948, he sued America magazine and others (including Walter Winchell) for libel, and the case dragged on for about seven years.